THE ADVENT OF THE MESSIAH

-Circumcision was a sacrament established by God under the old covenants (Abrahamic and Sinai) as a sign (in Hebrew ot brit = "sign of the covenant") to mark out the chosen people: You must circumcise the flesh of your foreskin, and that will be the sign of the covenant between myself and you (Genesis 17:11).
-It was an external sign that indicated what was to be an internal condition - a circumcised heart.
+Circumcision was a ritual established by God under the old covenants (Abrahamic and Sinai) as a sign (in Hebrew ot brit = "sign of the covenant") to mark out the chosen people.
+God told Abraham: Circumcise the flesh of your foreskin, and that shall be the sign of the covenant between you and me (Genesis 17:11).
 This ceremony marked the entrance of the child into the family of the covenant people of God.
-The cutting away of the foreskin of the male child signified that this child belonged to Yahweh - the old life under the curse of Adam was cut away (like the boy's foreskin) to reveal a male child who would father sons and daughters for the covenant family.
-The circumcised flesh symbolized God's desire for circumcised hearts faithful to Yahweh and to a life of righteousness (Deuteronomy 10:6; Jeremiah 4:4).
+The cutting away of the foreskin of the male child signified that this child belonged to Yahweh.
+The old life under the curse of Adam was cut away (like the boy's foreskin) to reveal a male child who would father sons and daughters for the covenant family.
+It was an external sign that indicated what was to be the internal condition.
+The circumcised flesh symbolized God's desire for circumcised hearts that were entirely faithful to Yahweh and to a life of righteousness (Deuteronomy 10:6; Jeremiah 4:4).

 Answer: Zechariah's speech, absent since his encounter with the angel, returned when he wrote on a tablet that the child was to be named "John."
-It was the name the angel commanded him to name his son in Luke 1:13.
+It was the name the angel commanded him to name his son.

 Answer: Zechariah had been reluctant to believe the angel's news that his wife, barren in her old age, would be able bear a son.
 It is an event that can be compared to St. Thomas the Apostle's reluctance to believe in the miracle of the Resurrection of Christ (John 20:24-28).
 God presented visible proof of the miracle to each of these men, but as Jesus would later tell Thomas: Blessed are those who have not seen and yet believed (John 20:29).

-Filled with the Holy Spirit, Zechariah received a special grace of prophecy after he obediently wrote down the name for the child that Gabriel had given to him (Luke 1:67).
+Filled with the Holy Spirit, Zechariah received a special grace of prophecy after he obediently wrote down the name for the child that Gabriel had given to him.

 Known as the Benedictus (named from first word of the poem in Latin), Zechariah's prayer in Luke 1:67-79 can be divided into two parts:

-Question: What question asked by Zechariah friends and family
+Question: What question asked by Zechariah's friends and

-was answered in his song of praise?
-What major themes and references to Scripture
+relatives was answered in his song of praise?
+See Luke 1:66.

-Like Mary's canticle of praise, Zechariah's canticle also has numerous Scripture references.
+Like Mary's canticle of praise, Zechariah's canticle also has numerous Old Testament Scripture references and recalls the great events in salvation history like the Abrahamic Covenant, the Exodus liberation and Sinai Covenant, the Davidic Covenant, and the prophecies concerning the advent of the Messiah.
 The chart contains some of those references:

 |Some Old Testament References Found in Zechariah's Canticle||